euler-xyz/euler-allocator-bot/README.md

 pnpm run build & pnpm start
 ```

+For pretty logs in development, set `NODE_ENV=dev`

+## Notifications
+The bot can send notifications through Telegram or Slack.
+See [src/constants/notificationConstants.ts](./src/constants/notificationConstants.ts)

 ## Code Style

 This project uses Prettier for code formatting.
 The configuration can be found in `.prettierrc`.
 To maintain consistent code style: